 What is the Company's overall strategy?

 What emphasis does the Company place on growth?

 a.
 How can I receive more information on White Mountains?

-Please visit our Financials section for our annual and quarterly SEC Filings, Proxy Statements, Management Reports, Earning Releases and other reports on White Mountains, or contact Jennifer Pitts, our Corporate Secretary, for further information at:
+Please visit our Financials section for our annual and quarterly SEC Filings, Proxy Statements, Management Reports, Earning Releases and other reports on White Mountains; or contact our Corporate Secretary for further information at:

 If you would like to request copies of this information to be delivered by mail, please fill out our Materials Request form.

 b.
 How can I be alerted to the latest news about White Mountains?

 You may sign up for our E-mail Alerts so you will never miss our most current investor and company news.

 Or you can contact our Corporate Secretary and request placement on our fax distribution list at:

 White Mountains Insurance Group, Ltd.